 Why Is Visine Dangerous to Dogs?

 You are not recommended to use Visine on your dog if it has eye problems.
 The active ingredient, tetrahydrozoline HCL, has not been tested in detail on animals, and there are still unfamiliar cardiac and neurological effects that may result from using it.
 Applying Visine to your dog’s eyes may reduce some redness, but you will put your pet at risk of further eye injury.
 The drug narrows blood vessels and contains some preservatives that may further irritate the eyes.
-If applied without caution or regard, it could cause blindness.

 In some situations, a saline solution would be a safer alternative to Visine eye drops.
 But even then, preparing a saline solution of the right concentration can be tricky, and only a veterinarian or ophthalmologist will be properly equipped for the task.
 Consult your veterinarian so they can point you to a dog-friendly alternative to help their eyes.